Mission & Objects Organisation Structure

 A: We maintain a list of HKIAAT accounting courses at our website (please click here).
 Courses are either conducted subject-by-subject, or as a full programme.
 There are many courses available that assist students to prepare for the examinations.

-To help students prepare for their exams, we organise examination technique seminars and technical update seminars.
 A series of study texts for the examinations is available for sale at the HKIAAT counter and in major bookstores.
 We also publish questions and answers booklets after each examination session.

 Q: What services will be provided to registered students?